bitagoras/xtype/README.md

 ### Additional (possible) features that makes use of the optional metadata

 1. Table of contents
-2. Size information of the elements
+2. Size information of elements
 3. Fast random access to certain sub-elements in big files
 4. Fast deletion and addition of elements in big files
 5. Chunk data mode for efficient writing and reading of big files
 6. Compressed elements
 7. Included checksum
 8. Definitions for date and time notation
-9. Definitions for units
+9. Definitions for physical units

 Status
 ------